Skip to content

 3. Mapping a pacs.008 credit transfer, field by field

 SEPA credit transfers travel as ISO 20022 pacs.008 (FIToFICstmrCdtTrf) messages between PSPs.
-The mapping into CESOP fields, for the payee’s PSP perspective:
+The mapping into CESOP fields, from the payee’s PSP perspective:

 4. Refunds — the pacs.002 / pacs.004 link

 For SEPA, refunds and reversals come as pacs.004 (PaymentReturn) messages or pacs.002 (FIToFIPaymentStatusReport) for cancellations.
 Both carry an OrgnlEndToEndId referencing the original payment.
-The CESOP refund flag is set, the refund amount populated, and the original record’s identifier referenced.
+In the CESOP record the refund flag is set, the refund amount populated, and the original record’s identifier referenced.
+Because refunds can cross a quarter boundary — the original in Q1, the refund in Q2 — your pipeline has to be able to reference a record it reported in an earlier period, not just the current batch.

 5. The 25-payment threshold — applied at output, not intake

-CESOP requires reporting of every cross-border payment to a payee that received at least 25 cross-border payments from your PSP in the quarter.
+CESOP requires reporting of every cross-border payment to a payee that received more than 25 cross-border payments from your PSP in the quarter.
 The implication for the data pipeline:

-- You cannot report transactions in real time — you need a quarterly aggregation step that counts payments per payee.
+• You cannot decide reportability in real time — you need a quarterly aggregation step that counts cross-border payments per payee.

-- Once a payee crosses 25 in a quarter, every payment to that payee in that quarter is reportable, including the first 24.
+• Once a payee crosses the threshold in a quarter, every cross-border payment to that payee in that quarter is reportable, including the first 25.

 6. Determining the payee’s member state